 After you finish this tutorial, consider using some of the specialized technologies—for example, iCloud storage and push notifications—that require additional configuration and provisioning.
 And if your development team grows, you need to learn how to manage your team.

 To benefit from this tutorial, you should read and work through the tutorial in Start Developing iOS Apps Today (Retired) to learn the basics of app development before reading this tutorial.
 This tutorial uses the HelloWorld app you created in Start Developing iOS Apps Today (Retired), but you can use your own app to follow along.

 Provisioning your devices and submitting your app to the App Store is more complicated if you have a team of developers and use specialized technologies, such as iCloud storage and push notifications.
 There are also numerous administrative tasks not covered in this tutorial that you need to perform to market and maintain your app on the App Store.
 Your app also needs to follow the guidelines in order to be approved by Apple.
 Read these books next:

 To learn more about using Xcode to provision your devices and submit your app, see App Distribution Guide.

 To learn more about using iTunes Connect to manage your app, see iTunes Connect Developer Guide.

-To learn more about the user interface guidelines and to get your app approved, see iOS Human Interface Guidelines and App Store Review Guidelines for iOS Apps.
+To learn more about the user interface guidelines and to get your app approved, see iOS Human Interface Guidelines and App Store Review Guidelines.